Synthetic Biology

 Synthetic Biology is a dynamic field of research with an application-related focus to which contributions are made from disciplines that have a biological, technical and information processing emphasis.
 The main research fields and goals of Synthetic Biology have already been introduced by the German Central Committee on Biological Safety (ZKBS) (key word Synthetic Biology in the focus topics section).

-The Federal Ministry of Food and Agriculture (BMEL) has commissioned the ZKBS to monitor developments in the field of Synthetic Biology in order to expertly and critically monitor current scientific developments in various fields of research.
-Monitoring also contributes to biosafety in the event that an adaptation to existing regulations is required.
+The Federal Ministry of Food and Agriculture (BMEL) has commissioned the ZKBS to monitor developments in the field of Synthetic Biology in order to expertly and with a view to biosafety monitor current scientific developments in various fields of research.
+The monitoring aims to identify in good time whether existing regulations need to be adapted.

 There is no specific regulation in Germany or Europe for risk assessment in Synthetic Biology.
 Because most research approaches in Synthetic Biology generate genetically modified organisms (GMOs), their potential risk can be assessed using existing methods.
 These can be found in the European Directives 2009/41/EC (System Directive, contained use) and 2001/18/EC (Deliberate Release Directive), which have been implemented in the German Genetic Engineering Act (GenTG).
 The ZKBS checks whether the current research projects are covered through the applicability of the GenTG.